-Article 19 Landscape
+Article 23 Landscape

-D
+15-2301 Purpose

-15-1901 Purpose
+15-2302 State Codes

-15-1902 Applicability
+15-2303 Applicability

-15-1903 Landscape Plans
+15-2304 Landscape Plans

-15-1904 Areas to be Landscaped
+15-2305 Areas to be Landscaped

-15-1905 Landscape Design Standards
+15-2306 Landscape Design Standards

-15-1906 General Landscaping Standards
+15-2307 General Landscaping Standards

-15-1907 Trees
+15-2308 Trees

-15-1908 Irrigation Specifications
+15-2309 Irrigation Specifications

-15-1909 Maintenance
+15-2310 Installation and Completion

-15-1910 Installation and Completion
+15-2311 Maintenance

-The purpose of this Article is to achieve the following:
+The purpose of this article is to achieve the following:

-- A. Enhance the appearance and function of all development by providing standards relating to the quality, quantity, and design of landscaping; - B. Protect public health, safety, and welfare by minimizing the impact of all forms of physical and visual pollution, controlling soil erosion, screening incompatible land uses, preserving the integrity of existing residential neighborhoods, and enhancing pedestrian and vehicle traffic and safety; - C. Preserve, protect, manage, maintain, and enhance the city's community forest to promote scenic beauty, provide habitat, maintain and increase property values, counteract air pollutants, minimize heat island effect, provide shade, store carbon, decrease wind velocities, attract investment, promote active living, foster wellbeing, reduce soil erosion and ground water contamination; - D. Promote energy conservation in buildings by providing shade from the sun's rays in summer, allowing the sun rays in winter and providing shelter from the cold wind in winter; and - E. Encourage water conservation through the use of native and water-wise climate-appropriate plants, efficient design, and water-conserving irrigation design and practices.
+- A. Enhance the appearance and function of all development by providing standards relating to the quality, quantity, and design of landscaping; - B. Protect public health, safety, and welfare by minimizing the impact of all forms of physical and visual pollution, controlling soil erosion, screening incompatible land uses, preserving the integrity of existing residential neighborhoods, and enhancing pedestrian and vehicle traffic and safety; - C. Preserve, protect, manage, maintain, and enhance the city's community forest to promote scenic beauty, provide habitat, maintain and increase property values, counteract air pollutants, minimize heat island effect, provide shade, store carbon, decrease wind velocities, attract investment, promote active living, foster wellbeing, reduce soil erosion and ground water contamination: - D. Promote energy conservation in buildings by providing shade from the sun in summer, allowing the sun rays to shine through in winter and providing shelter from the cold wind in winter; and - E. Encourage water conservation through the use of native and water-wise, climate-appropriate plants, efficient design, and water-conserving irrigation design and practices.